 At a minimum, most employers require a Bachelor of Science in Nursing paired with experience in the field to become a nursing supervisor.
-However, many employers require that potential nursing supervisors also hold a master’s degree, such as an online Master of Science in Nursing.
+However, many employers require that potential nursing supervisors also hold a master’s degree, such as an MSN degree online.
 Advanced study prepares nurses for the increasingly complex demands of executive leadership in healthcare.
 Studying at the master’s level also offers students the potential to further understand how to deliver quality care to a wide variety of patients, as well as how to navigate the administrative side of this position.

 Nursing Supervisor Salaries